 I know it is not technically "summer" yet, but the hot weather and lots of outdoor time sure has me thinking it is!
-That must be why I wanted to do some fun things about fireflies with Tyler.
-After reading "Fireflies!" which is about a boy and his neighbors spending the evening catching fireflies in a jar, Tyler and I "caught" our own.
+That must be why I wanted to do some fun things about fireflies with T. After reading "Fireflies!" which is about a boy and his neighbors spending the evening catching fireflies in a jar, we "caught" our own.

 Not sure of the original source, but this is where I found the idea searching the web.
 If anyone knows the source, please let me know!!